Inequality Constrained Trajectory Optimization with A Hybrid Multiple-shooting iLQR: HM-iLQR: Hybrid Multiple-shooting Iterative Linear Quadratic Regulator

-The coarse solution from the first stage may not satisfy the tolerance of constraints or be dynamically infeasible due to the slow tailed convergence of the AL method \cite{Betts1998}, but it is still a good initial guess to warm start the second stage.
-To refine the solution, we applied the relaxed log barrier function method\footnote{The feasibility in the forward pass cannot be guaranteed due to $\boldsymbol{K}_{fb}$ , which causes the penalty term to be undefined.
-Consequently, we use a relaxed extension.}, RLB-MDDP, to approximate the original problem.
-RLB-MDDP is outlined in Algorithm \ref{alg:rlbmddp}.
+The coarse solution from the first stage may not satisfy the tolerance of constraints or a high cost value due to the slow tailed convergence of the AL method \cite{Betts1998}, but it is still a good initial guess to warm start the second stage.
+To refine the solution, we apply the relaxed log barrier function method\footnote{The feasibility in the forward pass cannot be guaranteed due to $\boldsymbol{K}_{fb}$, which causes the penalty term to be undefined.
+Consequently, we use a relaxed extension.}, RLBM-iLQR, to approximate the original problem.
+RLBM-iLQR is outlined in Algorithm \ref{alg:rlbmddp}.